SPT-Mod-Dev/SPT-Mod-Dev/README.md

    - No longer grants closed economy
    - Infrastructure construction speed changed to all construction speed
  - Support the War Industry no longer requires Improve Cross Country Railroads
- - By default cannot join factions, Join the Axis now enables joining of faction
  - Removed requirement of allies for subsequent focuses
  - New focus Reintegrate Portugal gives 40% compliance in Portugal
  - New focus Expand the Spanish Protectorate gives German event to transfer French North Africa